swiftlang/swift/docs/SwiftCrossCompilerBuild.md

 # Swift Cross-Compiler Build

 Opposed to Swift native compilation, this cross-compiles Swift core libraries to a specific target, which makes Swift a Cross-Compiler.
-It enables building a custom Swift `Cross-Compiler` for specific targets.
+It allows building a custom Swift `Cross-Compiler` for specific targets.

 ## Cross-Compilation Triples